CompAndSave/hugo-decap-cas/content/posts/hp-program-how-to-check-if-it’s-activated-on-your-printer.md

 **Key takeaways:**

 * HP+ gives you a longer warranty, automatic ink delivery, and special features to make printing easier.
-But it also has downsides, like needing an internet connection and requiring original HP ink which can be pricey.
+But it also has downsides, like needing an internet connection and requiring original HP ink, which can be pricey.
 * To check if HP+ is activated on your printer, visit the HP warranty check tool online, enter your printer's serial number, and if the "Service type" indicates 2 years, then HP+ is activated.
 * Activating HP+ on your printer cannot be undone, so consider your printing needs before signing up for the subscription.

-Looking for cheap HP ink cartridges for your printer?
+Looking for [cheap HP ink cartridges](https://www.compandsave.com/hp) for your printer?
 Call us toll-free at 1-833-465-6888, Monday to Friday, from 6 AM to 4 PM PT.
 Our friendly customer support team is ready to help you find the best deals!

 ## Frequently Asked Questions

 ### 1. What is HP+ Program?

 The HP+ Program is a service provided by HP that works on a subscription basis.
 Users can enjoy the convenience of having their ink automatically delivered when they need it without having to worry about running out.
 However, once you activate it, it cannot be reversed, and your printer will only use original HP ink, which can cost a lot.
-For more details, check out the guide “What is HP Instant Ink Program: Is It Worth It?” to learn more.
+For more details, check out the guide “[What is HP Instant Ink Program: Is It Worth It?](https://www.compandsave.com/blog/posts/what-is-hp-instant-ink-program-is-it-worth-it.html)” to learn more.

 ### 2. How to activate HP+ Program on an HP printer?